psottomayorpereir/COP4520-ProgrammingAssignment1/README.md

 2. Go to the directory of **Main.java** file by using `cd` command.

-3. Type **java Main.java** and hit enter.
+3. Type **javac Main.java** and hit enter to compile the code.

+4. Type **java Main** and hit enter to run the code.

-4. The code will run and write the output to a file named **primes.txt** on the current directory.
+5. The code will run and write the output to a file named **primes.txt** on the current directory.

 <br />